 There are many factors that can cause back pain in general.
-For an instance, disc prolapse, nerve impingement, spinal stenosis or referred pain from viscera can be felt at back.
-Unlike the other examples, this types of pain are constant throughout the day and are aggravated with certain activities or positions.
+For instance, disc prolapse, nerve impingement, spinal stenosis or referred pain from viscera can be felt at back.
+Unlike the other examples, these types of pain are constant throughout the day and are aggravated with certain activities or positions.

 Treatment Approaches that can help with Morning Back Pain:

 Considering that you have gone through the questions at the beginning of the page, you can try to perform certain stretches and minor changes in position.
 This will help to give your back some support and prevent that extra pressure from the back muscles.